mobizt/FirebaseClient/README.md

 Based on the async library design , there are no central configuration class (`FirebaseConfig`) and all-in-one data containter class (`FirebaseData`) as in the ancestor Firebase libraries.

-This library provides the managed classes that are used in different purposes i.e. the classes that used to hadle the sync and async tasks and to use as a container (data provider) for authentication credentials, networking and filesystems configurations, and async task result.
+This library provides the managed classes that are used in different purposes i.e. the classes that used to hadle the sync and async tasks and to use as a container (data provider) for authentication credentials, networking and filesystems configurations, and keeping the task results.

-For the concept and basic usage understanding, you should read this documentation thoroughly.
+For the concept and basic usage, you may have to read this documentation thoroughly.

-> [!IMPORTANT]
-> For new `Firebase` users, please read the [Project Preparation and Setup](#project-preparation-and-setup) section.
+For new `Firebase` users, please read the [Project Preparation and Setup](#project-preparation-and-setup) section.

 The [bare minimun examples](/examples/BareMinimum/) provides the minimum code that requires by this library.